jwplayer/applicaster-docs/zap-platform.md

 ## How do Zapp apps consume data?
 All Zapp apps on all platforms consume data in the same way; All apps are composed from screens that are composed from components.
 Components get data from feeds.

+## What is the Zapp Studio?
+This is where Layouts for all platforms (mobile and TV) are created and edited.
+Each layout represents the structure of your app in terms of UI/UX as well as the content hierarchy.
+It’s basically how your apps look, feel and function.